How to Find the Right Diamond

-Side-by-side comparison will show you differences in color, cut, and clarity, ensuring that you are selecting the right diamond and reaffirms quality.
+Side-by-side comparison will show you differences in color, cut, and clarity, ensuring that you are selecting the right diamond.
+This helps reaffirm the diamond’s quality.

 When the diamond is preset in a ring, it is simply too hard for an untrained shopper to see difference in cut, clarity, and color.
-Many times jewelers set prongs or designs to cover-up or mask an unsightly inclusion or chips in the diamond they don't want you to see.
+Many times jewelers set the diamond in a way to cover-up or mask unsightly inclusions, chips or other blemishes they don't want you to see.

-Buy a diamond by looking at it in person first is the ideal way: the interplay of direct observation, movement, and light can only be witnessed that way.
+Viewing and handling a diamond in person is the ideal way to observe: the interplay of movement and light that makes every diamond unique.

 We wouldn’t dream of buying diamonds and stocking them in our store before looking at and comparing each with our own eyes, even if they are certified by GIA.
 Each diamond is different, and while a standard certification is a great tool to measure value, it can't show you how beautiful and unique each diamond really is.

-The photographs cannot represent the diamond’s beauty accurately; they will always be inaccurate due to lighting, shadows, and such.
+The photographs cannot represent the diamond’s beauty accurately; they will always be inaccurate due to lighting, shadows and editing.

-If you schedule a personal consultation and come to our showroom, an educated diamond specialist can show you the tiny differences in quality using a specialized microscope and other advanced technology.
+If you schedule a personal consultation and visit our showroom, an educated diamond specialist can show you the subtle differences in quality using a specialized microscope and other advanced technology.
 The consultation will allow you to see diamond options tailored to your specific needs and desires.